How Mortgage Overpayments Saved UK Homeowners Thousands: Real Examples

 Key Lessons from These Examples

-- Check your overpayment allowance.
-Most mortgages allow 10% per year without penalty, but always verify with your lender before making large overpayments.
+- Know your allowance.
+Most lenders allow 10% a year without penalty.
+Check yours before making any large overpayments.

 Getting Started with Overpayments